Action film: Japan

 Japan was a difficult market for Hong Kong action cinema to break into.
-Prompted by the success of Enter the Dragon and the popularity of Bruce Lee, Toei made their own Bruce Lee-style martial arts films, with The Street Fighter and its two sequels starring Sonny Chiba as well as a spin-off with a female lead similar to Hong Kong's Angela Mao called Sister Street Fighter.
+Prompted by the success of Enter the Dragon and the popularity of Bruce Lee, Toei made their own Bruce Lee-style martial arts films, with The Street Fighter and its two sequels starring Sonny Chiba, as well as a spin-off with a female lead similar to Hong Kong's Angela Mao called Sister Street Fighter.
 The success of Enter the Dragon briefly allowed an influx of Hong Kong films to Japan, but the trend did not last, with 28 Hong Kong films, mostly kung fu films, being released in 1974, and the number decreasing to five in 1975, four in 1977 and only two in 1978.

-Ryuhei Kitamura, director of Versus (2000), said in 2004 that he grew frustrated with the Japanese film industry as producers felt they couldn't make action films in competition with Hong Kong or American productions.
-Versus grew to become popular outside of Japan, and Kitamura said he was aiming for the foreign audience, as he was disappointed with the current state of Japanese films.
-Kitamura's characters have been described as "a careful combination of the maverick independence of 1980s Hollywood action heroes and the calmness and acceptance of Japanese samurai, a consistent criticism of Japanese people today."
+Ryuhei Kitamura, director of Versus (2000), said in 2004 that he grew frustrated with the Japanese film industry, as producers felt they couldn't make action films in competition with Hong Kong or American productions.
+Versus grew to become popular outside of Japan, and Kitamura said that he was aiming for the foreign audience, as he was disappointed with the current state of Japanese films.
+Kitamura's characters have been described as "a careful combination of the maverick independence of 1980s Hollywood action heroes and the calmness and acceptance of Japanese samurai, a consistent criticism of Japanese people today".
 Kitamura followed up Versus with two manga-inspired big-budget action films, Azumi and Sky High.
 Both released in 2003, the former was one of the highest-grossing movies of the year in Japan.
 Following LoveDeath, Kitamura's next directing work was in the United States.